Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Analysis when the initial probability is given by the Curie-Weiss model

 \section{Analysis when the initial probability $P^{ini}(\vec \sigma)$ is given by the Curie-Weiss model}

-In this section, we focus on the case considered in the previous work \cite{Biroli_largedim} where the initial probability $P^{ini}(\vec \sigma)$ is given by the Curie-Weiss model, whose properties are recalled in the next subsection.
+In this section, we focus on the case where the initial probability $P^{ini}(\vec \sigma)$ is given by the Curie-Weiss mean-field ferromagnetic model: while the canonical ensemble at inverse temperature $\beta$ has been considered in the previous work \cite{Biroli_largedim}, here we will focus instead on the microcanonical ensemble in order to have an equivalent of the manifold-hypothesis as discussed in the next subsection.